-IBM's 3380 Direct Access Storage Device marked the pinnacle of 14-inch disks in 1981, using nine platters to break the 1GB barrier with a total capacity of 1260MB, and ultimately 2.52GB when two HDAs were paired (a three-capacity version was offered in 1987).
+The IBM 3380 Direct Access Storage Device (DASD) marked the pinnacle of 14-inch disks in 1981.
+Using nine platters to break the 1 gigabyte barrier with a total capacity of 1260 MB, and ultimately 2.52 GB when two HDAs were paired.
+A three-capacity version was offered in 1987.

-By 1991, IBM squeezed 1GB into the 3.5-inch, eight-platter 0663 Corsair HDD, and by 2018, you should be able to purchase a 16TB 3.5-inch hard drive from Seagate, which equates to the storage space of more than 10,000 IBM 3380 HDAs.
+By 1991, IBM had squeezed 1GB into the 3.5-inch, eight-platter 0663 Corsair HDD, and by 2018 you could purchase a 16TB 3.5-inch Seagate hard drive off the shelf, which equates to the storage space of more than 10,000 IBM 3380 HDAs.